Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-luck-legends/roll/lucky-lions/rules/_index.md

 {{% rules-block heading="Variants" %}}

+To give the game **more decisions** to make, use the following variant.

+* For every battle, count the number of arrows on the zoo card.
+* Battlers select only **that many cards** from their die.
+(The others are temporarily put aside.)
+* Now roll this reduced die (instead of your entire hand).

+For example, a Zoo card with 3 arrows means that the two battlers pick 3 of their cards first (which they think will give them the highest chance of a win) and only shuffle + reveal from _that_.

 To make the game **less random**, use the "no shuffle" variant.

 * You only shuffle your die at the start of the game.
 * When "rolling" your die, simply grab the top card.
 * If you ever get your card back (after rolling but losing) place it at the bottom.
 * When you reach **5 points** or **draw a new card** (possible with expansions), shuffle once more.

+To make the game **longer** (and your die more changeable), use the following variant.

+* Whenever you win a Zoo card, you can decide to **draw Animal cards instead** (increasing your hand size).
+* You draw as many as the **score** number on that Zoo card you refused.

 {{% /rules-block %}}